 3. Once your yarn is set, arrange your leaves how you’d like to them to be clustered.

 4. Flip the cluster of leaves over (kind of like flipping a pancake) and glue the cluster together.
 You can do this by seeing which parts of the leaf overlap another and just glue that little part.
 Your cluster should basically be one entity when you pick it up.

 5. Glue your cluster of leaves onto the wreath, leaving space for your squirrel ornament.

 6. Glue on your squirrel ornament, pinecones, and acorn.

 7. Take your burlap ribbon and loop it into the wreath.
 Tie a bow at the top and hang!

-For the past five years or so I’ve been keeping another WordPress blog about books that I read.
-Because that blog is so old and I don’t really want to post a million book posts in one go on this blog, every time I post a book review on that blog, I’m going to post a quick notice on Laur of All Trades with a link to the review if you’d like to take a look.
+For the past five years or so I’ve been keeping another WordPress blog about books that I read, called Read This!…Not That.
+Because that blog is so old I don’t really want to start new on this blog, I’m keeping everything over there.
+I wanted to give ya’ll a heads up if you’d like to take a look!

-My first co-post is for a book called Quiet: The Power of Introverts in a World That Can’t Stop Talking by Susan Cain.
+My most recent post is for a book called Quiet: The Power of Introverts in a World That Can’t Stop Talking by Susan Cain.